rnayabed/rangoli/README.md

 - Keyboard Firmware update.
 I was not able to reverse engineer this aspect of the RK Software because the function itself is broken.

 ## Disclaimer

 **Rangoli is NOT official software.
-I am not affiliated to Royal Kludge and only maintain this software in my free time.
-There is no gurantee that it will work with your keyboard.
-I only own a single RK keyboard (RK71RGB N Wired), reverse engineered it's protocol and assumed that all keyboards that I could find in the official software use the same protocol.
-There is no documentation available for RK Software protocol.
-If your keyboard does not work, please create a bug report.**
+It is a hobby project.**

+There is no guarantee that it will work with your keyboard.
+There is no official documentation for the RK Software protocol, so I had to reverse engineer it based on the RK71RGB N Keyboard.
+Other keyboards are not guaranteed to work.
+I am not responsible if you brick your keyboard.

 ## Supported Keyboards